+Because a QSEHRA can be established any time during the calendar year, it can have a short initial plan year.
 If your organization uses a non calendar-year QSEHRA, you should report a prorated amount of the permitted benefit for the calendar year.

-For example, if you offer $200 a month and your QSEHRA plan year begins on June 1, 2021, you would report $1,400 on the employee’s 2021 W-2.
-(That’s $200 times seven months of permitted benefit in 2021).
+For example, if you offer $200 a month and your QSEHRA plan year begins on June 1, 2022, you would report $1,400 on the employee’s 2022 W-2.
+(That’s $200 times seven months of permitted benefit in 2022).

 Similarly, if an employee’s eligibility or allowance changes during the year, the company should prorate the amount reported on their W-2 to reflect the change.

-Here’s how that works: Say an employee is eligible for $200 a month as a self-only employee from January 1, 2021, to May 31, 2021, and $400 as a married/family employee from June 1, 2021, to December 31, 2021.
+Here’s how that works: Say an employee is eligible for $200 a month as a self-only employee from January 1, 2022, to May 31, 2022, and $400 as a married/family employee from June 1, 2022, to December 31, 2022.

-In this case, the employer should report $3,800 on the employee’s 2021 W-2.
+In this case, the employer should report $3,800 on the employee’s 2022 W-2.
 (That’s $200 times five months of permitted self-only-status benefit plus $400 times seven months of permitted family-status benefit).

 These payments won’t affect the amount reported in box 12, code FF.